pantheon-systems/edge-integrations-wordpress-sdk/docs/introduction.md

 ### Default Behavior and Available Customizations

-Out of the box this plugin uses the default taxonomy, `category`, to determine Interests.
+Out of the box the WordPress plugin uses the default taxonomy, `category`, to determine Interests.
 This taxonomy can be changed, or added to, using the `pantheon.ei.taxonomy` filter.

 The number of views it takes for a term to be considered an Interest is set to 3.
 This number, or threshold, can be modified using the `pantheon.ei.interest_threshold` filter.